matthew-andrews/shellpromise/README.md

 shellpromise("echo 'hello world'", { verbose: true });
 // shellpromise: about to spawn echo hi
 // shellpromise: echo output: hi

+// To stop stderr from getting into the output redirect with `2>/dev/null` shellpromise("ehco 'hello world' 2>/dev/null");
 ```

 ## Options